Mental Health Care Breaks Beyond the Clinic

 Punching for Purpose

-Global charity Bartender Boxing Organization (BBO) held their latest Sydney-based event this past Sunday.
+Global charity Bartender Boxing Organisation (BBO) held their latest Sydney-based event this past Sunday.
 Founded with the purpose of supporting and improving health and wellbeing in the service industry, BBO runs a 12 week physical training program for participants that’s structured around their hospitality schedules, and couples as a support network - all leading up to a main charity event (a live boxing match!).
 The program aims to promote awareness of the serious health and wellbeing challenges faced in the industry, and highlight the importance of providing support initiatives for employees.

 Read more here